aframevr/aframe/docs/introduction/interactions-and-controllers.md

 The Web has the benefit of being able to support multiple platforms.
-Though it's less clear in VR what supporting multiple platforms entails since a 3DoF platform versus a 6DoF platform provide different interactions and require different user experience treatent.
+Though it's less clear in VR what supporting multiple platforms entails since a 3DoF platform versus a 6DoF platform provide different interactions and require different user experience treatment.
 It will be up to the application what "responsive" means for VR on the Web.
 What we can show are several different methods, but none that are truly one-size-fits-all.